ben-pr-p/assemble-online/ROADMAP.md

   * Two people can only merge if they are a certain distance from each other

 ## Immediate
-* Get audio working again with a test
 * Write queue widget
 * Sync widget state users
 * Let new checkpoint member get all widgets